 But not all nits pose a threat of re-infestation.
 For one thing, nits that are attached to hair more than one centimeter from the scalp are unlikely to hatch since they depend on warmth from the scalp to incubate them.
 Also, medications that kill adult lice kill most nits, so nits on a child who has been treated for lice probably won't hatch.

-In 2002, the American Academy of Pediatrics (AAP) updated its lice policy to focus instead on the removal of lice, not nits, because only lice can cause an infestation.
+For the last 20 years, American Academy of Pediatrics (AAP) has focused on the removal of lice, not nits, because only lice can cause an infestation.
 In fact, the AAP says that it is not necessary to remove nits at all once a person has been treated for lice.
 In its policy statement, the AAP also took a stand against the no-nit policies of many schools and childcare centers.
 Schools and childcare centers many times send children home immediately when a child has lice, and does not allow them to return until they are completely free of nits.
 The AAP argues that these policies are ineffective in controlling the spread of lice and do not reduce the incidence of lice infestations.